Blog Banner SVG

 Product CategoryExamples

-StationeryNotebooks, pens, pencils, rulers
+StationeryNotebooks, pens, pencils, erasers, rulers, files, and diaries

-Printed MaterialsBooks, magazines, brochures
+Printed MaterialsBooks, magazines, brochures, flyers, posters, periodicals

-PackagingPaper bags, cartons, wrapping sheets
+PackagingPaper bags, cartons, wrapping sheets, plastic packaging films

-Educational MaterialsWorkbooks, charts, manuals
+Educational MaterialsWorkbooks, charts, manuals, instructional materials

-Artists’ SuppliesSketchpads, paints, brushes
+Artists’ SuppliesSketchpads, paints, paintbrushes, modelling clay, watercolours

 Choosing the right class from the trademark class list helps secure legal protection for your brand.
 It also reduces the risk of trademark conflicts.
 Proper registration of a trademark under Class 16 ensures long-term brand safety.
 It supports growth in both domestic and global markets.